C. Northcote Parkinson: Resignation

 In October 1958, while still on sabbatical in America – together with his wife and two young children, he had set off for America in May 1958 for study and travel and was due to return to work in April 1959 – Parkinson, through a letter sent from New York, resigned his position at the University of Malaya.
-K. G. Tregonning was, at that time, Acting Head of the History Department.
+K. G. Tregonning was at that time acting head of the history department.

 Parkinson had not been the only one to resign while on leave.
-Professor E. H. G. Dobby of the Geography Department had also submitted his resignation while away on sabbatical leave.
-After deliberations, the University Council had decided, before the university's new constitution came into force on 15 January, that no legal action would be taken against Dobby – the majority of the council feeling that there was no case against Dobby as his resignation occurred before new regulations governing sabbatical leave benefits were introduced.
+Professor E. H. G. Dobby of the geography department had also submitted his resignation while away on sabbatical leave.
+After deliberations, the university council had decided, before the university's new constitution came into force on 15 January, that no legal action would be taken against Dobby – the majority of the council feeling that there was no case against Dobby as his resignation occurred before new regulations governing sabbatical leave benefits were introduced.
 In Parkinson's case, however, the council determined that that resignation had been submitted after the regulations came into effect, and a decision had been made to write to him, asking that he report back to work before a certain date, failing which the council said it was free to take any action they thought appropriate.

-In July 1959, K. G. Tregonning, acting head of the History Department, and History Lecturer at the University of Malaya since 1952, was appointed to fill the Raffles History Chair left vacant by Parkinson's resignation.
+In July 1959, K. G. Tregonning, acting head of the history department, and history lecturer at the University of Malaya since 1952, was appointed to fill the Raffles History Chair left vacant by Parkinson's resignation.
 There was nothing in the press about whether the matter between Parkinson and the university had been resolved, or not.

 Later life and death

-After the death of his second wife in 1984, in 1985 Parkinson married Iris Hilda Waters (d.
-1994) and moved to the Isle of Man.
+After the death of his second wife in 1984, in 1985 Parkinson married Iris Hilda Waters (died 1994) and moved to the Isle of Man.
 After two years there, they moved to Canterbury, Kent, where he died in March 1993, at the age of 83.
 He was buried in Canterbury, and the law named after him is quoted as his epitaph.